schluhm/spotify-downloader/README.md

 ### Prerequisites

 You will need to set up a Google Cloud Platform application, create API keys and enable access to the YouTube API, and ensure localhost is set up as a valid callback URL.
+[Use this wizard to get your Cloud Platform application set up.](https://console.developers.google.com/flows/enableapi?apiid=youtube).

-Do the same thing with the Spotify API.
+Do the same thing with the Spotify API, i.e. set up an application, get API keys and add localhost as a valid callback URL.
+[Instructions](https://developer.spotify.com/web-api/tutorial/).

 Install `pytube` and `spotipy` using `pip`.

 `pip install pytube`

 `pip install spotipy`

 ### Configuring `config.json`